Ukraine–European Union relations: EU Financial Assistance to Ukraine

 This Fund is a €50 billion financial aid package from the European Union, and it is set to run from 2024 to 2027.

 As of 2024, more than 300 hospitals, social housing facilities, schools, and kindergartens have been renovated in 150 cities.

+Under the 3E4U programme, The EU and Germany fund initiatives aligning Ukrainian law with the "Fundamentals" cluster, offering grants of up to €85,000 per project for work on Chapters 23 and 24.

 WTO membership of Ukraine (2009)

 Since 2009, with the accession of Ukraine to the World Trade Organization, economic relations between the EU and Ukraine have to respect the WTO normative acquis.
 The EU has always believed that WTO membership can play a key role in supporting Ukraine's economic reform, especially in the context of a transition economy.
 In joining the WTO, Ukraine benefits from secure access to the markets of all WTO members and commits to providing the kind of stable trade and investment environment that will attract further trade and investment.